Your relationship status

 - you and your partner are living apart permanently or indefinitely

-Generally, there must be a physical as well as an emotional separation.
+Generally, there must be a physical and emotional separation.

 If we decide you’re living separately and apart, your payment will be at the single payment rate.
 Only your income and assets will affect your payment eligibility and rate.